efforthye/fast-filesystem-mcp/README.md

 - Apply filters with `pattern` parameter
 - Sort by specific criteria to find relevant files

+### Authentication Issues

+If you encounter authentication prompts:
+1. Ensure the MCP server is public (no authentication required)
+2. Check Vercel deployment settings
+3. Use the provided public URL in your Claude configuration

 ### Redis Connection Issues

 Ensure Redis is properly configured in Vercel: